 Experienced artist Arlene Rush notes of participating in a group show in the New York tri-state area.
 “The result of this exhibition was a feature on my work in an international art publication.
 I also appreciated that the show was in an educational setting.
 It was a great addition to my bio and brought a larger awareness of my practice to a new generation of students,” she says.
 Rush notes of preparations for a show: “Prior to submitting for this show, I looked at the venue’s past exhibitions, examined my relationship with the curator/director, and reviewed specifics for insurance and installation of the show.
 As with other shows, I requested prior notification for the dates for installation and de-installation, the opening reception, and for contract specifics and consignment agreement.”

-Long Distance or International Exhibitions Pack an Added Punch
+Long Distance or International Art Exhibitions

 It can be thrilling to participate in your first international or cross-country art exhibition.
 Finally, the larger community has noticed your work and you are able to travel and speak on your work, meeting new contacts and further expanding awareness for your practice.
 In most cases, it’s absolutely the right step to take, and the following considerations are the warning signs to deter you – but otherwise, full steam ahead!